wangsiping97/FinancialEngineering-FinalProject-SizeFactor/README.md

-# FinancialEngineering-FinalProject-SizeFactor
+# Exploring Size Effect in China’s A-Share Market
-This is the final project of Financial Engineering (Tsinghua SEM, 2018 fall) on size factor in China.
 In this research, we used the stock information from China’s A-share market.
 The data base covers 3,631 stocks on China’s market, and the test period is from January 2005 to June 2018.

 # Getting Start
 ## Requirements